BuildIt-Poland/immutable-web-platform/README.md

 * `systemctl cat container@database.service`
 * `systemctl status container@database.service`
 * `systemctl status test-service`
+* just to have wrapping `systemctl status --no-pager --full`

 #### When you are new - some user stories & articles
 * https://iohk.io/blog/how-we-use-nix-at-iohk/